 We include hedge funds in an investment portfolio as we believe there is potential to generate attractive returns while offering a measure of capital preservation during challenging economic and market conditions.
 The result has been uncorrelated returns with downside protection in periods of market stress.
 Given the dislocation and selloff across risk assets, significant alpha opportunities for hedge funds across strategies are expected as volatility remains elevated and the situation evolves.

 Get the latest research directly to your inbox.
 Subscribe to our DiMeo Schneider Insights today.

 View Related Insights

-Financial Wellness Webcast with Soclar powered by Questis – THE WHY
+Financial Wellness Webcast with Soclar powered by Questis – THE WHAT AND HOW

-According to “PwC’s 8th annual Employee Financial Wellness Survey, PwC US, 2019”, nearly 60 percent of employees say finances cause …
+Nearly 35 percent of employees who responded to “PwC’s 8th Annual Employee Financial Wellness Survey, PwC US, 2019”, said financial …